IBM/db2-event-store-iot-analytics/README_CLOUDPAK.md

 * Db2 Event Store
 * Watson Machine Learning

 By default Jupyter notebooks are availabe part of Watson Studio.
-You need to make sure `Default Spark Pythyon 3.6 kernel` is available when creating notebooks.
-If not your administrator should help you install it.
+You need to make sure `Default Spark Python 3.6 kernel` is available when creating notebooks.
+If not, your administrator should help you install it.

 Once provisioned you can go to the navigation menu, select `My Instances`, click on `Provisioned instances` tab and make sure your instances are available in the list.